-“You must believe he exists.
+“Because you believe he exists.
 Skeptics will never be convinced.
 Light up the joint, you will be able to feel his presence.”

 Max sits patiently in front of Jim.
 Once he lights the joint and inhales, Max is in his face for the second-hand smoke.”

 “My god, I can see him.
 He’s a large black Lab.”

 “Yee of great faith, welcome to the spirit world.”

 Max moves to me as I exhale.
 “Woof.
 Woof.
 Woof.”

 Casper tells me, “He wants to take over your body in order to actually feel high.”